 Mobile networks like LTE can have data limits.
-If you use up all your data for a month, your service might be slowed down or your parents might get an extra charge on their bill.
+If you use up all your data for a month, your service might be slowed down or you might get an extra charge on their bill.
 You’re probably on a family plan, which means this data is shared among all the members of your family.
-Talk to your parents about your data limit and how much you can use each month.
+Talk to everyone on your plan about your data limit and how much you can use each month.

 2. Remember you can make emergency calls on other networks

 No matter what type of network you’re connected to, you can always use your phone to dial 911 in case of an emergency.
 You can even dial 911 when you have no signal at all if you’re still in a service area of another network.
 This is important to remember because emergencies can happen anywhere.
 If you have an iPhone, you can also call for help by holding down the side button (iPhone 8 or later) or pressing it five times (iPhone 7 or earlier).

 3. Don’t answer calls or texts from numbers you don’t know

 Scam phone calls have become really common in the last couple years.
 Some phones, like the iPhone, sometimes show “Scam Likely” on the caller ID if this happens.
 But it’s a good idea to ignore calls and texts from any number you don’t recognize.
 To make sure you don’t miss an important call, add your friends and family to your contacts so you know who’s calling before you answer.